This is a Flavin Story.

 Nothing can be done about the reality of our systems during that time, but I will remember the Diane behind Wing 4 at the beginning of recess that one day.
 I will remember her wide smile, energetic body language, kindness, and her friendliness.

-Had there not been a canyon between us carefully assembled by the adults in that school, that district, and perhaps in all public schools across America, I might have had hours, days, weeks, or possibly years of memories with Diane, whatever our relationship.
+Had there not been a canyon between us assembled by the adults in that school, that district, and perhaps in all public schools (assembled?
+Or neglected? play with that) across America, I might have had hours, days, weeks, or possibly years of memories with Diane, whatever our relationship.

-Decades later, I will have to settle for those two seconds.
+Decades later, I will settle for those two seconds.

 Written April 17, 2022